stavroskasidis/BlazorDialog/README.md

 TODO: Add gif

+## Features
+* Call a dialog as a service and `await` for the result !
+* Can use dialogs as normal components (if you don't want to use as a service)
+* Build-in modal dialog
+* Option to use completely custom markup/css (without using the build-in opinionated css and html)

 > ⚠️ Warning

 > This project is build on top of an experimental framework.
 There are many limitations and there is a high propability that there will be breaking changes each version.